 Nobody likes a bossy boss.
 It is easy for those new to leadership to clutch onto the little things, feel disrespected when a subordinate doesn’t agree or stop listening to the team.
 All this may actually harm the relationship between manager and subordinate rather than cultivate it.
 Read on for tips on how to transition into a great leader and a respected boss.
 Already a boss and made mistakes?
 It’s not too late to patch things up, just be genuine and dedicate yourself to improving your leadership skills.
+Remember:

 Don’t Sweat the Small Stuff